jckkrr/Point2Point_graph/README.md

 **About**

-Created using Plotly (multiplot .go and single plot .px versions), with table data from Soccerway.com.
+Created using Plotly (.go) with table data from Soccerway.com.

 In this example, it looks at the final 2020-2021 Bundesliga season.